GA239/hadoop-ha-docker/README.md

 8. Kill the active NameNode to trigger failover

 Just press CTRL-C on the terminal which is attached to the active NameNode.
-Now watch on the WebUI how the standby NameNode gets active.
 DataNodes are still connected.
-Wait a bit and restart the formerly active NameNode.
-Now it will be the standby Node.
+Wait a bit and check it with command `root@nn2:/usr/local/hadoop/bin# bash hdfs haadmin -getServiceState nn1`. nn2 should be `active` while nn1 is `"nn1":8020; java.net.UnknownHostException`.

 ## Extra bootstrap parameters
 * ```-d``` - Runs the service continuously instead of auto quiting